WWKU

-WWKU (1450 AM) is an active rock–formatted radio station licensed to Plum Springs, Kentucky, United States, and serving the greater Bowling Green area.
+WWKU (1450 AM) is a radio station licensed to Plum Springs, Kentucky, United States, and serving the greater Bowling Green area.
 The station is owned by Seven Mountains Media.
 The station share studios on McIntosh Street near US 231 on the south side of Bowling Green, and its transmitter is located off US 68/KY 80 adjacent to the Barren River northeast of downtown.

-In addition to its AM signal, WWKU also operates one translator station on the FM band: Plum Springs–licensed W274CD (102.7 MHz).
+In addition to its AM signal, WWKU also operates three translator stations on the FM band: Glasgow–licensed W251BT (98.1 MHz), Bowling Green–licensed W252CV (98.3 MHz), and Plum Springs–licensed W274CD (102.7 MHz).
+The station is also simulcast over the HD2 subchannel of Glasgow–licensed WPTQ (105.3 MHz).

 History

 Early days (1962–1989)

 The station, originally licensed to Glasgow, signed on the air as the original WCDS at 1440 kHz on October 1, 1962.
 It was originally locally owned by the Barrick family, with John Barrick as the president of the station.
 Operating the station alongside wife Sarah, the station was named after her and their four children, using the first letter of each of their names—Christy, Cindy, David, and Danny.
 John Barrick was the news anchor for the station; he even owned his own helicopter for news coverage purposes.

 In 1972, when WOVO was launched, block programming and the variety of music previously aired on WCDS was moved to the new FM station, with WCDS becoming a country music station.
 During the 1970s, the station's news department won seven Associated Press awards for excellence.